hwborchers/ctv-numericalmath/README.md

     factorization for computations such as reducing ratios of large factorials.

-### Multi-Precision Arithmetic and Symbolic Mathematics
+### Multiprecision Arithmetic and Symbolic Mathematics

 -   Multiple precision arithmetic is available in R through package [gmp](https://cran.r-project.org/package=gmp) that interfaces to the GMP C